data-skeptic/blog/transcripts/2017/data-provenance-and-reproducibility-with-pachyderm.md

 So I think it’s definitely a piece of the puzzle at the same time.
 I had a friend who expressed to me that even though there is these great things about Jupyter notebooks, they kind of leave out one of the great attributes of a “scientific lab notebook” in that there’s no permanent chronological record of work that is paired with some logical ordering of data and results because these things are kind of snapshots and you don’t really see how they have morphed over time if you don’t combine that with some sort of data versioning or other sort of versioning.

-**Host:** Yeah.
+**Kyle:** Yeah.
 It’s interesting.
 They’re definitely a piece of the puzzle but they don’t tell the whole story.

 *Let’s take a quick break from this episode and talk about our sponsor for this week, which is [Periscope Data](https://www.periscopedata.com).
 What listeners might not know is that I import all the listeners’ stats from the podcast into a MySQL database.
 And I frequently put together a little manual dashboard that I cut and paste into an email that I send to Linda. *